-2. Enough Time (Average: 72% Success, 25% Fail, 3% N/A):
+2. Enough Time (Average: 0% Success, 1.33 % Fail, 98.67 % N/A):

-"Enough Time" evaluates whether users have enough time to read and use the content.
-According to the automated testing results, 72% success rate suggests that most websites give users sufficient time to interact with content, which is essential for those who require more time due to a disability.
-However, a quarter of websites have failed this criterion, pointing to a notable proportion of content that could be inaccessible due to time constraints.
+"Enough Time" evaluates whether users have enough time to read and use the content on the homepage.
+According to the automated testing results only 1.33 % of the website homepage successfully met this criterion.
+The 98.67% N/A rate suggests that the automated testing was unable to measure this criterion on most websites.
 Figure 11 demonstrates the success rate in meeting success criteria for enough time based on meta-refresh.